RajanChakravarthy/Image_Detection/README.md

 # What is this Project?

-This app employs the webcam to detect new Customer in the recorded area and send an email to shop owners.
+This app employs the webcam to detect new Customers in the recorded area and sends an email to shop owners.